OfferZen-Community/make-robots-iot/info_and_tips.md

 * Technically it is possible to connect multiple Spheros to a Pi, but this requires hacking the bluetooth device implementation in Sphero.js.

-* You can quickly and easily print the list of all Spheros with their details by running `print-sphero-list` in the terminal.
+* You can quickly and easily print the list of all Spheros with their details by running `sphero-list` in the terminal.

 * Don't spend too much time in Sphero-CLI! :) It's just there to try out Sphero commands.